kid-yume/spike/AnalysisReadme-314.md

 further adou please review and provide feedback! if you want to join our text group please shoot me an email with your phone number.

 ## The Experiment
 &nbsp;&nbsp;&nbsp;&nbsp; With this first round of investments.
-When Spike sent a signal I went ahead and made the purchase within the hour.
-For the purity of trying to put myself in Spike's shoes I kept this constant through every trade this go round.
+When Spike sent a signal I went ahead and made the purchase within the hour upon market opening and I kept the expiration date within two weeks.(This is high risk when it comes to options) For the purity of trying to put myself in Spike's shoes I kept this constant through every trade this go round.
 However, You will notice how I started to make adjustments to exit points as the trades develop.
 I also am keeping it to only making purchases on Monday just to test the waters of keeping an option of longer then a day if necessary and Monday is one of the busiest days in the Stock Market due to the long weekends.(Two days of a closed market is very long lol )